Federal Assault Weapons Ban

-The Public Safety and Recreational Firearms Use Protection Act, popularly known as the Federal Assault Weapons Ban (AWB), was a subsection of the Violent Crime Control and Law Enforcement Act of 1994, a United States federal law which included a prohibition on the manufacture for civilian use of certain semi-automatic firearms that were defined as assault weapons as well as certain ammunition magazines that were defined as large capacity.
+The Public Safety and Recreational Firearms Use Protection Act, popularly known as the Federal Assault Weapons Ban (AWB or FAWB), was subtitle A of title XI of the Violent Crime Control and Law Enforcement Act of 1994, a United States federal law which included a prohibition on the manufacture for civilian use of certain semi-automatic firearms that were defined as assault weapons as well as certain ammunition magazines that were defined as large capacity.

-The 10-year ban was passed by the U.S. Congress on August 25, 1994 and was signed into law by President Bill Clinton on September 13, 1994.
+The 10-year ban was passed by the U.S. Congress on August 25, 1994, and was signed into law by President Bill Clinton on September 13, 1994.
 The ban applied only to weapons manufactured after the date of the ban's enactment.
-It expired on September 13, 2004, in accordance with its sunset provision.
+It expired on September 13, 2004, following its sunset provision.
 Several constitutional challenges were filed against provisions of the ban, but all were rejected by the courts.
 There have been multiple attempts to renew the ban, but none have succeeded.

 Research regarding the effects of the ban is limited and inconclusive.
-There is insufficient evidence to determine the effectiveness of the ban on reducing the overall homicide rate.
-The ban was in effect for a limited period of time and the vast majority of homicides are committed with weapons which are not covered by the FAWB.
-There is however tentative evidence that the ban has had an effect on reducing fatalities and injuries from mass shootings, as assault weapons are more frequently used for those crimes.
+There is insufficient evidence to determine the effectiveness of the ban on reducing the overall homicide rate as well as the total firearm homicide rate.
+The ban was in effect for a limited period and the vast majority of homicides are committed with weapons which were not covered by the FAWB.
+There is, however, some evidence that the ban reduced fatalities and injuries from mass shootings, as weapons considered "assault weapons" are more frequently used for those crimes.